Address Recognition

 postal_code | 95128 |

-ShipEngine NLP currently supports English text, and can recognize addresses for the following countries:
+property as a string in the request body. - ShipEngine NLP currently supports English text and can recognize addresses for the following countries:

 - Australia